maldoinc/wireup/docs/pages/interfaces.md

         ...
 ```

-To autowire interfaces, you can simply register a service that implements the interface within the container.
+To autowire interfaces, you can simply register a dependency that implements the interface within the container.
 When injecting, ask for the interface itself, not its concrete implementation.

 ```python